Polish culture during World War II: Soviet occupation

 After the Soviet invasion of Poland (beginning 17 September 1939) that followed the German invasion that had marked the start of World War II (beginning 1 September 1939), the Soviet Union annexed the eastern parts ("Kresy") of the Second Polish Republic, comprising 201015 km2 and a population of 13.299 million.
-Hitler and Stalin shared the goal of obliterating Poland's political and cultural life, so that Poland would, according to historian Niall Ferguson, "cease to exist not merely as a place, but also as an idea".
+Hitler and Stalin shared the goal of obliterating Poland's political and cultural life, so that Poland would, according to self-described neo-imperialist historian Niall Ferguson, "cease to exist not merely as a place, but also as an idea".

-The Soviet authorities regarded service to the prewar Polish state as a "crime against revolution" and "counter-revolutionary activity" and arrested many members of the Polish intelligentsia, politicians, civil servants and academics, as well as ordinary persons suspected of posing a threat to Soviet rule.
+The Soviet authorities regarded service to the prewar Polish state as a "crime against revolution" and "counter-revolutionary activity" and arrested many right-wing members of the Polish intelligentsia, politicians, civil servants and academics, as well as ordinary persons suspected of posing a threat to Soviet rule.
 More than a million Polish citizens were deported to Siberia, many to Gulag concentration camps, for years or decades.
 Others died, including over 20,000 military officers who perished in the Katyn massacres.

 The Soviets quickly Sovietized the annexed lands, introducing compulsory collectivization.
 They proceeded to confiscate, nationalize and redistribute private and state-owned Polish property.
 In the process, they banned political parties and public associations and imprisoned or executed their leaders as "enemies of the people".
 In line with Soviet anti-religious policy, churches and religious organizations were persecuted.
 On 10 February 1940, the NKVD unleashed a campaign of terror against "anti-Soviet" elements in occupied Poland.
 The Soviets' targets included persons who often traveled abroad, persons involved in overseas correspondence, Esperantists, philatelists, Red Cross workers, refugees, smugglers, priests and members of religious congregations, the nobility, landowners, wealthy merchants, bankers, industrialists, and hotel and restaurant owners.
-Stalin, like Hitler, worked to eliminate Polish society.

 The Soviet authorities sought to remove all traces of the Polish history of the area now under their control.
 The name "Poland" was banned.
 Polish monuments were torn down.
-All institutions of the dismantled Polish state, including the Lwów University, were closed, then reopened, mostly with new Russian directors.
+All institutions of the dismantled Polish state, including the Lwów University, were closed, then reopened, mostly with new Soviet directors.
 Soviet Communist ideology became paramount in all teaching.
 Polish literature and language studies were dissolved by the Soviet authorities, and the Polish language was replaced with Russian or Ukrainian.
 Polish-language books were burned even in primary schools.
 Polish teachers were not allowed in the schools, and many were arrested.
-Classes were held in Belorussian, Lithuanian and Ukrainian, with a new pro-Soviet curriculum.
+Classes were held in Belarusian, Lithuanian and Ukrainian, with a new pro-Soviet curriculum.
 As Polish-Canadian historian Piotr Wróbel noted, citing British historians M. R. D. Foot and I. C. B. Dear, majority of scholars believe that "In the Soviet occupation zone, conditions were only marginally less harsh than under the Germans."
 In September 1939, many Polish Jews had fled east; after some months of living under Soviet rule, some of them wanted to return to the German zone of occupied Poland.